vincentarelbundock/modelsummary/README.md

 ## Pooled multiple imputation results

-`gtsummary` can pool and display analyses on several datasets imputed using the `mice` package.
+`modelsummary` can pool and display analyses on several datasets imputed using the `mice` package.
 For example:

 ```r
 library(mice)